Kiran7007/Interview-Preparation/docs/android.md

 > Build time issues are usually due to poor modular boundaries and lack of incremental build optimization, and solving them requires both architectural and tooling improvements.
 ---
 ## How do you investigate an ANR?
-First determine what the main thread was doing.

 Look at:

 -   ANR traces